 They were very popular as an all-purpose breed around the turn of the 20th century and were admitted into the American Poultry Standard of Perfection in 1874.

 Are Barred Rock Chickens Friendly?

 Yes, Barred Rock chickens are generally friendly, which makes them ideal for families as pets.
-The roosters especially are calm with both people and other animals.
-If you want to raise Barred Rocks as pets, it’s best to feed them lots of treats, and handle them daily.
+The roosters are especially calm with both people and other animals.
+If you want to raise Barred Rocks as pets, it’s best to feed them lots of treats and handle them daily.

 You might notice that your hens won’t be as friendly if they’ve “gone broody’ and want to hatch eggs.
 This is normal, and she will return to being friendly if you help her stop her broodiness or after she’s successfully hatched chicks.